Actively Recruiting

 - Allergy to local anesthetics

-- Hypersensitivity to any study drugs
+- Hypersensitivity to any drug used in the study

 - Refusal to participate in the study